 From the authors of Portlandness comes Upper Left Cities, a new book that compares and contrasts San Francisco, Portland, and Seattle through innovative cartography.
-In 150 infographic maps, this compelling book compares and contrasts the great cities of the Upper Left part of the US.
-Upper Left Cities explores unexpected and diverse topics like lost jazz clubs, Japanese food, church bells, and Sasquatch through creative infographics leveraging forms like crossword puzzles and musical notation.
+In 150 infographic maps, Upper Left Cities explores unexpected and diverse topics like lost jazz clubs, Japanese food, church bells, and graffiti through creative infographics leveraging forms like crossword puzzles and musical notation.

 Upper Left Cities redefines modern cartography by going into uncharted territory to create a narrative about three great cities through informative and detailed infographic maps.
 Who needs Rand McNally when you can explore a city by taking a trip through wildlife and city trails or by drilling down into your city’s voting records, commutes, marathon routes, and food and drink patterns?
 Better yet, why not compare three great cities at once?

 The work of two geographers and their team, this cultural atlas includes more than 150 maps, each using data around a given topic and then translating that to a visual format that blends traditional cartographic skills with modern graphic design.
 A perfect blend of form and function, each map is meticulously and ingeniously designed.
 The collection of maps cover history, geography, social and economic issues, and pop culture, offering readers a visual, intellectually stimulating experience that they will want to dip into again and again.